 Still, Jeff said he lives an easy life when possible.
 “I resist working as much as I possibly can,” he said.

-Jeff made a painting once, based on a dream he had.
+Jeff told Howard he once created a painting based on a dream he had.
 In it, he’s navigated a boat down a river.
-The river is filled with whirlpools that each contain a beautiful jewel and Jeff must resist the urge to reach for the jewel, or he’ll be sucked in.
+The river was filled with whirlpools that each contain a beautiful jewel and Jeff had to resist the urge to reach for the jewels, or he’ll be sucked in.

-THE LAST PICTURE SHOW – Jeff’s first break-out role, he was 21 when this future classic hit the big screen.
+“The Last Picture Show”— Jeff’s first breakout role, he was 21 when this future classic hit the big screen.
 Cybill Shepherd played his love interest and she was a knockout.
-He admitted to becoming smitten with her, but she was involved with the movie’s director Peter Bogdanovich.
+He told Howard he became smitten with her but that she was involved with the movie’s director Peter Bogdanovich.

-MASKED AND ANONYMOUS – Jeff was excited to do this movie with a musical hero of his, Bob Dylan.
-They shot the movie in three weeks, but Jeff found time to jam with Dylan in his trailer.
+“Masked and Anonymous” — Jeff told Howard he was excited to do this movie with Bob Dylan, a musical hero of his.
+He said they shot the movie in only three weeks but that Jeff still found time to jam with Dylan in his trailer.